dppeykov/Machine-Learning/README.md

 > ML is using an algorithm or computer program to learn about different patterns in data and then take that algorithm (model) and using it to make predictions by feeding it similar data.

+> The difference between a normal algorith and a ML model is that instead of just following some actions (algorithm), we are also allowing the machine to learn by giving it input and the desired end result (output).
+> The ML algorithm is taking the input and acts in different ways to try to produce the output.
+> It can try milions of combinations to be able to produce the result.

 **Applications of ML**: stocks prediction, self-driving cars, robots, vision procesing, translation services, language processing, etc.

 **Goal of ML**: make the machines act more like humans